jamie-allen/cpu_caches/preso/presentation.md

 # L0
 .notes Macro ops have to be decoded into micro ops to be handled by the CPU.
 Nehalem used L1 for macro ops decoding and had a copy of every operand required, but Sandy Bridge caches the uops (Micro-operations), boosting performance in tight code (small, highly profiled and optimized, can be secure, testable, easy to migrate).
 Not the same as the older "trace" cache, which stored uops in the order in which they were executed, which meant lots of potential duplication.
 No duplication in the L0, storing only unique decode instructions.
 Hot loops are those where the program spends the majority of its time.
 Theoretical size of 1.5Kuops, effective utilization possibly much lower.
 Hot loops should be sized to fit here.

+* New to Sandy Bridge
 * A decoded cache of the last 1536 uops (~6kB)
-* Well-suited for hot inner loops
+* Well-suited for hot loops
-* The CPU can put the L1 and decoder to "sleep" to save energy and minimize heat.
+* Not the same as a "trace" cache

 !SLIDE transition=blindY
 # L1
 .notes Instructions are generated by the compiler, which knows rules for good code generation.
 Code has predictable patterns and CPUs are good at recognizing them, which helps pre-fetching.
 Spatial and temporal locality is good.
 Nehalem could load 128 bits per cycle, but Sandy Bridge can load double that because load and store address units can be interchanged - thus using 2 128-bit units per cycle instead of one.
-Write through to L2 used by Bulldozer (AMD)

 * Divided into data and instructions
 * 32K data, 32K instructions per core on a Sandy Bridge
-* 16KB data per cluster, 64KB instruction per core
+* Sandy Bridge loads data at 256 bits per cycle, double that of Nehalem
 * 3-4 cycles to get to L1d
 * Bulldozer uses "write through" back to L2